MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 First and foremost, you will need two brand new circuit boards for this build:
 - <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#mgbc-mbl-01">the main MGBC circuit board</a>, and
 - a power supply board that fits in the U5 socket on the MGBC board (like my <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Pocket Mouse Power Board</a>)

+Again, I sell <a href="https://www.etsy.com/listing/1459241814/game-boy-pocket-color-pcb-mgbc-mbl-01">the MGBC board</a> and <a href="https://www.etsy.com/listing/1473483915/pocket-mouse-power-board">my regulator board</a> on my Etsy store.
+You can alternatively use the files in the MGBC PCB folder to order it yourself.
+Please see the MGBC PCB folder for more info.

 You can also use other power supply boards from other creators - check the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#v-compatibility-with-other-mods">Compatibility</a> section below for more information.
 I don't recommend using an original power board from a Game Boy.